polyphony-chat/.github/CONTRIBUTION_GUIDELINES.md

   - Be descriptive in the title and description of your PR.
   - The description of your PR should at least outline the work you have done.

+## Important Places to Contribute to

+If you're not fluent in Rust:

+- Write documentation where required and fix typos in existing documentation (Search for `DOCUMENTME` in the code).
+- Use/test our software, file issues for bugs you find, and suggest features you would like to see.
+- Web development (Polyphony Web/Tauri-repo)
+- Write unit tests for existing code, if you're feeling adventurous.

+If you are fluent in Rust:

+- Search for `TODO, FIXME, BUG, UNOPTIMIZED, REWRITEME` and `PRETTYFYME` in the codebase and fix the issues they point out.
+- Remove clippy warnings by fixing the issues they point out.
+- Check the issues labeled as 'Difficulty: Simple' or 'Difficulty: Trivial' and fix them.
+- Ask a maintainers for a task to work on.

 ## Versioning

 All projects in this organization use [Semantic Versioning](https://semver.org/).
 This means that the version number is incremented as follows: `MAJOR.MINOR.PATCH`, where `MAJOR` is incremented when incompatible API changes are made, `MINOR` is incremented when new functionality is added in a backward-compatible manner, and `PATCH` is incremented when backward-compatible bug fixes are made.